Updated: Aug 3

 Melanoma is one of the deadliest skin cancers.
 It arises from the pigment-producing cells, melanocytes.

-Well although anyone can develop melanoma, it is people with fair skin, blond hair, and green-to-blue eyes who are at the highest risk for developing melanoma.
-People who spend a lot of time under the Sun, or those with a family history of malignant melanoma or a weakened immune system are also at an increased risk.
-Regardless, can affect people of any age, skin color, and gender.
+Well, although anyone can develop melanoma, it is people with fair skin, blond hair, and green-to-blue eyes who are at the highest risk for developing melanoma.
+People who spend a lot of time under the Sun or those with a family history of malignant melanoma or a weakened immune system are also at an increased risk.
+Regardless, it can affect people of any age, skin color, and gender.

 Often, to an untrained eye, a melanoma can mimic an innocent mole for all means and purposes.
 Well, if you are concerned about any odd-looking mole, it is essential to consult a dermatologist at the earliest.
 Since, when caught early, melanomas can be treated successfully.

 Melanomas are notoriously known to develop in preexisting benign moles.
 Often new benign moles keep developing only until the age of 40 years.
 So, if you have recently developed a new mole after your sweet 40, get it checked!

 Sadly, melanomas are usually asymptomatic and, therefore, seldom spotted by patients on their own.
 Melanomas are the allegorical ravening wolves that come to you in sheep's clothing.
 But, thanks to your friendly digital-neighborhood dermatologist (me), with the following soft pointers, you can differentiate a suspicious ugly-duckling mole (likely to be a melanoma) from a benign mole.